patkenny225/Bellabeat/README.md

  * Almost 80% of each day in a sedentary state by our participants, with only 3% of their time doing a moderate to high level of activity
  * Saturday and the beginning of the week were the most active times for our participants
- * Between 5pm and 7pm was the most active time for our participants and around 3pm we saw a noticable low point when compared to the rest of the waking day
+ * Between 5pm and 7pm was the most active time for our participants and around 3pm we saw a noticeable low point when compared to the rest of the waking day
  * We see a moderate correlation between step count and calories burned
- * On average, our particpants got the most sleep on Sunday
+ * On average, our participants got the most sleep on Sunday
- * Patricipants spent 9% of their time in bed, awake
+ * Participants spent 9% of their time in bed, awake

 **Recommendations**